Sharks. Spiders. Snakes. Estate planning.

 - Who you want to take ownership of your business

 Estate attorneys know what’s often included in a will, so they can help you craft one that fits your situation.
-If you’re young and have few assets, you can use an online template and fill it out.
+If you’re young and have few assets, you can use an online template and create a legally binding will in less than 20 minutes.

 A living trust is similar to a will because it specifies what you want to happen to your assets.
 When you create a trust, though, you transfer your money, property, investment earnings, and other items of value into a trust while you’re still alive.
 At that point, you don’t own whatever you’ve put into the trust.
 The trust owns it.